andrewharmellaw/first-steps-in-ddd/README.md

 Additionally, it can be handy to check your build on the command line.
 Open a terminal and change to the top level project directory.
 Then run the command `gradle build`.
-You ought to see your test compile and the two (empty) tests run successfully.
+You ought to see your test compile and the three (two of which are empty) tests run successfully.